 States Requiring Attorneys in Real Estate Transactions

 If you reside in one of the states listed below, you will not have a choice in hiring an attorney.
-These states require the presence of lawyers during real estate closings: Alabama, Connecticut, Delaware, District of Columbia, Florida, Georgia, Kansas, Kentucky, Maine, Maryland, Massachusetts, Mississippi, New Hampshire, New Jersey, New York, North Dakota, Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia, and West Virginia.
+These states require the presence of lawyers during real estate closings: Alabama, Connecticut, Delaware, District of Columbia, Georgia, Kansas, Kentucky, Maine, Maryland, Massachusetts, Mississippi, New Hampshire, New Jersey, New York, North Dakota, Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia, and West Virginia.
 Real estate lawyers must be a part of the real estate transaction process for each state listed.
 If buying or selling, your real estate agent will take care of this step during the transaction process.

 What Do Real Estate Attorneys Do?